open-mind-public/OpenMind.EventSourcing/ReadMe.md

-## Event Sourcing
+# Event Sourcing

 Event Sourcing is an architectural pattern where the state of an application is determined by a sequence of events rather than just storing the current state.
 Instead of updating a record in place, every change is captured as an immutable event and appended to an event store.

-### CONTEXT AND PROLEM
+## Context and Problem

-- The traditional approach to persistence:
+The traditional approach to persistence:
-- Maps classes to database tables.
+- Maps classes to database tables
-- Fields of those classes to table columns.
+- Fields of those classes to table columns
-- Instances of those classes to rows in those tables.
+- Instances of those classes to rows in those tables

-### THE TROUBLE WITH TRADITIONAL PERSISTENCE
+The Trouble with Traditional Persistence

-- Object-Relational impedance mismatch.
+- Object-Relational impedance mismatch
-- Lack of aggregate history.
+- Lack of aggregate history
-- Implementing audit logging.
+- Implementing audit logging
-- Lack of event publishing.
+- Lack of event publishing

+## Event Sourcing Pattern
-### EVENT SOURCING PATTERN
+### Definition

-- When an application creates or updates an aggregate, it inserts the events emitted by the aggregate into the EVENTS table.
+- When an application creates or updates an aggregate, it inserts the events emitted by the aggregate into the EVENTS table
-- An application loads an aggregate from the event store by retrieving its events and replaying them to build its latest state.
+- An application loads an aggregate from the event store by retrieving its events and replaying them to build its latest state
 - Loading an aggregate consists of the following three steps:
-- Load the events for the aggregate.
+  1. Load the events for the aggregate
-- Create an aggregate instance by using its default constructor.
+  2. Create an aggregate instance by using its default constructor
-- Iterate through the events, calling apply().
+  3. Iterate through the events, calling `apply()`

-### EVENT SOURCING CHALLENGES
-- Handling concurrent updates.
-- Performance.
-- Idempotent message processing.
-- Evolving domain events.

-### BENEFITS OF EVENT SOURCING
+### Benefits of Event Sourcing

-- Reliably publishes domain events.
+- Reliably publishes domain events
-- Preserves the history of aggregates.
+- Preserves the history of aggregates
-- Mostly avoids the O/R impedance mismatch problem.
+- Mostly avoids the O/R impedance mismatch problem
-- Provides developers with a time machine.
+- Provides developers with a time machine

+### Event Sourcing Challenges

+- Handling concurrent updates
+- Performance
+- Idempotent message processing
+- Evolving domain events

-## EventFlow Library
+### EventFlow Library

 [EventFlow](https://github.com/eventflow/EventFlow) is a popular .NET library for building event-sourced applications.
 It provides: